EU AI Act Article 15: What Adversarial Testing Actually Means

 What "Adversarial Testing" Actually Requires

 Inputs crafted specifically to cause the model to produce a wrong output.
 For computer-vision systems, this is the canonical "stop sign with stickers" attack.
-For text models, it's prompt manipulation that bypasses content filters or alters classification.
-Testing here exercises whether the model degrades safely under crafted inputs.
+For text models, it's input perturbation that flips classifications or breaks decision boundaries.
+Out-of-distribution boundary testing assesses how the model behaves under unexpected inputs.
+Testing here exercises whether the model degrades safely under crafted or anomalous inputs.

 Reviewing training-data integrity controls and supply-chain provenance.
 If your model retrains on user inputs or scraped data, can an attacker inject poisoned samples that bias the model's future outputs?
-This is partly an architecture review, partly a controls test on the data ingestion pipeline.
+Pipeline mapping, access-control rating on each ingestion pathway, and integrity verification using a proprietary injection methodology.

 If you fine-tune on top of a foundation model, who controls that base model and the fine-tuning data?
 Pre-trained components can carry backdoors — triggers that activate malicious behavior on specific inputs.
-Testing involves reviewing model-supply-chain controls, checkpoint integrity, and detection of trigger patterns.
+Testing involves SHA-256 hash verification on imported model weights against authoritative reference hashes, version pinning audit across the ML dependency graph, and pre-trained component inventory and source URL verification.

-Model extraction (stealing the model via repeated queries), model inversion (reconstructing training data from outputs), and membership inference (determining whether a specific record was in the training set).
+Black-box membership inference attacks (determining whether a specific record was in the training set) and, for LLM-based systems, training-data extraction probes.
 These are particularly relevant for systems trained on regulated data — health records, financial records, biometric templates.
+Note that model inversion (reconstructing training records from outputs) is a related but distinct attack class with its own methodology, typically scoped separately.

 How This Differs From a Regular Pentest

 A traditional penetration test exercises the system around the AI — authentication, infrastructure, APIs.
-Article 15 testing also exercises the model itself: input space, training pipeline, model-supply chain, and confidentiality boundaries.
-Both are required.
-Skipping either leaves a gap auditors will find.
+Article 15 cybersecurity testing exercises the model itself: input space, training pipeline, model-supply chain, and confidentiality boundaries.
+The methodology and tooling are different; testing the model requires AI-specific techniques that don't appear in a traditional pentest scope.

 Who Article 15 Applies To